-Following the Dance System releases on Clone and Ultramajic, Connolly took a House hiatus, as he focused on his L-Vis 1990 project, releasing his 12 Thousand Nights album via Warp, hailed by Rolling Stone as “a small rap masterpiece”, whilst also producing for other artists and launching his nineteen90.studio, boasting clients such as Prada, Moschino, Nike, Adidas, Opening Ceremony, Cartier and more.
+Following the Dance System releases on Clone and Ultramajic, Connolly took a five-year House hiatus as he focused on his L-Vis 1990 project, going on to release his 12 Thousand Nights album via Warp, hailed by Rolling Stone as “a small rap masterpiece”, whilst also producing for other artists and launching the nineteen90.studio; boasting clients Prada, Moschino, Nike, Adidas, Opening Ceremony and more.

 In today’s serious techno world, and against the current political landscape, Dance System is the playful breath of fresh air we all want and need.
 With influence from Dance Mania and Relief Records, Dance System takes a nod from Chicago, but makes a new sound distinctly his own, as he boils dance music down to its core elements to create infectious club tools, but with character that stands out in any set.

 It’s clear everyone else agrees, as the support for Dance System keeps flooding in; from Calvin Harris, Annie Mac, Peggy Gou, Pete Tong, Danny Howard, Eats Everything, Ben UFO, DJ Deeon, Mixmag, Rinse FM, NTS, FACT, Hypebeast, NPR, TEED, Eclair Fifi, Mella Dee, Mele, Spotify / Apple / Tidal editorial, Boiler Room, Beatport, Defected, Dirtybird, Anjunadeep, Domino, Trekkie Trax, Nina Las Vegas, Tom Ravenscroft, Modeselektor, Groove, Dummy, Sally C, Jaguar, Joe Goddard, The Black Madonna, Virgil Abloh, A-Trak, Richie Hawtin, DJ Boring, Denis Sulta, Benji B, Kettama, KiNK, Badu, Tensnake, Huxley, Dennis Ferrer, Catz n Dogz and Heidi.